 Apply epoxy resin over the entire boat surface.
 The important thing about applying epoxy resin is to create an entirely smooth surface.
 If there are any gaps or voids on the wood surface, you will have to fill those in with the resin.

 Don’t be afraid to use too much epoxy on voids that have bumps.
 Gaps are what we absolutely want to avoid.
 Sand down the surface to smooth everything out.
-Try to be thorough since any imperfections will be noticeable after the project is done.
+Try to be thorough since imperfections will be noticeable after the project.

 Let the resin dry before proceeding to the next step.